 - MnDOT Roundabout Safety Study (PDF) (2017)

-- MnDOT Reduced Conflict Intersection Safety Study (PDF) (2017)
+- MnDOT Traffic Safety Evaluation at Reduced Conflict Intersections (PDF) (2021)

 - MnDOT Intersection Control Evaluation Manual (2017)

 - Reduced Conflict Intersections (also known as RCI, RCUT, J-Turns, Michigan Left, median u-turns)

 "Traffic calming" refers to any physical change to the roadway to reduce speeds or promote safety for pedestrians and other nonmotorized road users.
 Traffic calming can also include strategies for educating drivers and raising awareness of unsafe driving behavior.